namjiwon1023/namjiwon1023/README.md

-- 😄 smile: Hi, My name is Zhiyuan Nan
+- 😄 Hi, My name is Zhiyuan Nan
 - 🔭 I’m currently a Joint MS/Ph.D. course  Student in ICSL (Intelligent Commnication Systems Lab) at Hanyang University
 - 🌱 I’m currently working on a robot control using deep reinforcement learning
 - 📫 How to reach me: namjw@hanyang.ac.kr